tiangolo/uwsgi-nginx-flask-docker/README.md

 Now you can edit your Flask code in your local machine and once you refresh your browser, you will see the changes live.

-Remember that you should use this only for debugging and development, for deployment you shouldn't mount volumes and you should let Supervisord start and let it start uWSGI and Nginx (which is what happens by default).
+Remember that you should use this only for debugging and development, for deployment in production you shouldn't mount volumes and you should let Supervisord start and let it start uWSGI and Nginx (which is what happens by default).

 For these last steps to work (live debugging and development), your Python Flask code should have that section with: